Durango: Economy

 As a rural state, traditional agriculture is still the main economic activity for most of the population, despite only ten percent of the land being suitable for crops, and only fifteen percent being suitable for pasture.
 The main crops include corn, beans, chilli peppers, apples, alfalfa, and sorghum.
 Fruits such as apples and pears are grown in Canatlán, Nuevo Ideal and Guatimapé; nuts in Nazas and San Juan del Rio; and membrillo, apricots and peaches in Nombre de Dios.
 Most agriculture is concentrated in the Valleys region, in particular, the municipalities of Guadalupe Victoria and Poanas.
 This is also the area with the highest profit agriculture.
 It is supported by its three main rivers: the Florida, the Alto Nazas, and the Tunal-Mezquital, which have been dammed primarily for agricultural purposes.
 Pastures in this area support large herds of cattle, much of which are exported to the United States.
 Sheep and goats are also raised here.

 Despite its dry climate, another important agricultural area has been the La Laguna region.
 Cotton was the main commodity crop of the La Laguna from the late 19th century to the 1970s.
 While some cotton and other crops such as alfalfa, wheat, grapes, sorghum and corn are grown, it is limited to areas along the Nazas and Aguanaval rivers that provide irrigation.
-Most of the agricultural land is in the municipalities of Gómez Palacios, Lerdo and Tlahualilo, part of the Lagunera region.
+Most of the agricultural land is in the municipalities of Gómez Palacio, Lerdo and Tlahualilo, part of the Lagunera region.
 Tlahualilo is also known for the production of watermelon and other melons.
 The rest of the land is too dry.
 Livestock is another important activity raising sheep, goats, cattle and chickens.

 In 1936, Mexican president Lázaro Cárdenas expropriated 225 profitable haciendas in the La Laguna region to create agricultural collectives called "ejidos."
 However, this effort failed to significantly improve life for poor farmers in the region, often due to a lack of knowledge and technology, especially in the redistribution of water.
 The failure of this effort exacerbated the effects of droughts leading to crises in the 1950s and 1960s, only overcome with massive federal investment in hydraulic infrastructure, public works and industrialization.
 However, the effects of these works still have negative consequences for the La Laguna region.